New first-year student room selection takes place June 22–July 3. New first-year students'

 Before you go into the housing portal you will want to take the time to familiarize yourself with the many housing options available to you.
 You will also want to view our videos below.
 They will take you through the sign-up process step by step.
 Students who take the time to view the videos find the process to be clear and easy.

 Part 1: Registration and roommate pairing (begins April 7)

 Decide if you are signing up as an individual or with a roommate.
 If you have a specific person with whom you would like to room, you will need to form a group in the housing portal before selecting your room.
-Students wishing to live in a designed triple can form groups of 3.
-Keep in mind there are very few designed triples on campus.

 Don't worry if you don't have a preferred roommate.
 Many students sign up as individuals and have a great experience.
 If you do select a roommate, please remember that this does not guarantee that you will find a vacant room during room selection.